shxdemon/port/_tabs/about.md

 <b>Malik Kurnia Putra Pratama</b><br>
 <b><i>Student + Data Visualization Enthusiast</i></b>

 Used to design infographic and reading data makes me to take new step to telling data.
-My philosophy is simplicity, factual, and reult in sophisticated works.
+My philosophy is simplicity, factual, and result in sophisticated works.
 Seeking inspiration with reading new things and traveling.

 ## Works and Internship Experience
 <b>2014 :</b>